Battle of Hwacheon: Battle

 Although the Marines held fast and remained a breakwater that stemmed the onrushing PVA, they were still pouring through ROK lines and "The position of the 1st Marine Division was beginning to appear to some persons, very similar to the situation at the Chosin Reservoir."
 On the Marine left a deep envelopment threatened.
 As a result, IX Corps' commander General William M. Hoge ordered the 1st Marine Division to fall back.
-Consequently, General Smith passed the word for his units to retire to new defensive positions on the Pendleton Line at 09:35.
+Consequently, Smith passed the word for his units to retire to new defensive positions on the Pendleton Line at 09:35.
 The PVA threat was so great that Smith was forced to place the entire 1st Marine Division on the high ground north of the Chuncheon Corridor to protect the vital Mujon Bridge and several ferry crossings.
 This was a bold move because the Marines would have an unfordable river at their back and there was no division reserve in place.
 It also required a complex set of maneuvers whereby the Marines would have to defend the Pukhan River line, and at the same time move back to Chuncheon.
-General Smith would have to carefully coordinate his supporting arms as well as effect a passage of lines under fire.
+Smith would have to carefully coordinate his supporting arms as well as effect a passage of lines under fire.
 Air and artillery would keep the PVA at bay while armor and the division's heavy weapons protected the avenues of approach and the river crossings.
 Smith's plan was to give ground rapidly in the north while slowly pulling back in the south, letting his westernmost units alternately pass through a series of blocking positions.
 Engineers would finally blow the bridges once the rearguard made it over the river.
 All hands were called upon to contribute during this fighting withdrawal.
 Cooks, bakers, and typists, even a downed pilot, were soon shouldering M1 rifles or carrying stretchers under fire.
 Just as at the Chosin Reservoir, the creed that "every Marine is a rifleman regardless of his military occupational specialty" saved the day.
-General Smith wanted to form a semi-circular defense line that arched southwest atop key ground from the tip of the Hwachon Reservoir west for a few miles then bending back along the high ground abutting the Pukhan River and over looking the Chuncheon Valley.
+Smith wanted to form a semi-circular defense line that arched southwest atop key ground from the tip of the Hwacheon Reservoir west for a few miles then bending back along the high ground abutting the Pukhan River and overlooking the Chuncheon Valley.
 To do this he immediately ordered the rest of the 1st Marines forward from Chuncheon to hold the hills in the southwest while in the north he instituted a "swinging gate" maneuver whereby the Korean Marines anchored the far right, the 5th gave ground in the center and the 7th Marines pulled back in echelon to link up with the 1st Marine Regiment.